Browse by:Statistics References

 Launched in November 2010, Price One Penny (POP) was created and is maintained by Marie Léger-St-Jean, doctoral candidate of English at the University of Cambridge, to provide bibliographical and eventually biographical data about the countless publishers and authors involved in the production of penny bloods, weekly serials sold for a penny to a varied audience from the late 1830s through to the 1850s.
 It was peer-reviewed and aggregated into NINES in August 2011.

-Since June 2012, Elizabeth Stearns, doctoral candidate at Syracuse University, is assisting with library copy research and data entry as well as bringing in fresh new enthusiasm.
-Sarah Lill, doctoral candidate at Northumbria University, offers punctual help with primary research since October 2012.
+For six months starting in June 2012, Dr. Elizabeth Stearns has assisting with library copy research and data entry as well as bringing in fresh new enthusiasm.
+Her collaboration led to a major update in December 2012.
+Sarah Lill, doctoral candidate at Northumbria University, offered punctual help with primary research in the fall of 2012.

-POP has not yet taken advantage of all previously published bibliographies.
+The POP database has not yet taken advantage of all previously published bibliographies.
 Here are the three bibliographies left of which I would like to add the contents (limited to 1835-1860 penny serial fiction):

 If you would like to contribute corrections, data entry, publisher biographies, author biographies, title summaries, or serialization information, please contact Marie Léger-St-Jean.